 The fine would thus amount to €1,944.

-The DSK's fine concept now makes it clear that even relatively minor data protection violations will result in relevant fines.
-Therefore, all companies should check or have checked as soon as possible whether they comply with all data protection requirements, such as a correct cookie banner, in accordance with the regulations.
-This is because data protection authorities do not act by chance, but mainly when data protection breaches are reported to them.
-And in practice, these reports often come from dissatisfied customers or competitors who want to harm their competitors in this way.
+With the DSK's fine concept, it is now clear that even relatively insignificant data protection violations will result in relevant fines.
+Therefore, all companies should check or have checked as soon as possible whether they properly comply with all data protection requirements, such as a correct cookie banner.
+This is because the data protection authorities do not become active by chance, but primarily when data protection violations are reported to them.
+And these reports often come in practice from dissatisfied customers or competitors who want to do some damage to their competitors in this way.